Athar Ali (scientist): Aftermath

 Athar Ali's death brought mass demonstration in the shiite community in Pakistan.
 The shiite religious parties condemned the death of Dr. Ali, and accused the Government of Pakistan in the death.
 The non-profit organisation, Imamia Students Organisation (ISO), Anjuman Tahaffuz Azadari (ATA), and Tehrik-i-Islami (TI) activists on Saturday staged a demonstration to condemn the killings in Karachi.
 After the mass demonstration in Karachi, the FIA's special agents arrested the culprits and masterminds of the killings.
 All of the members were closely associated with the Sipah-e-Sahab and Lashkar-e-Jhangvi.
 The associated members were hanged and executed by the Government of Pakistan.

-Legacy

-Dr. Athar Ali was a noted scientist and missile technologist who had contributed in the nation's space program.
-As a missile expert, he had a rich contribution in the field of rocket science.
-His assassination brought a nationwide protests and demonstrations.
-Following his death, Dr. Ali was awarded Hilal-i-Imtiaz by the President of Pakistan.
-After his death, the Pakistani government learned a valuable lesson and has increased the security of its scientists and engineers who closely were working in the country's confidential programs.